Skip to main content

 Free Bluebook Citation Generator

 Generate free Bluebook citations instantly — paste a DOI, URL, or search by topic.
-CiteMe searches 250M+ scholarly sources and formats footnotes and reference entries following Bluebook rules for US legal writing.
+CiteMe searches records from active academic indexes and formats footnotes and reference entries following Bluebook rules for US legal writing.
 No signup required.

 Used in law reviews, court briefs, legal memoranda, and academic legal writing